ozon/big-brother-bot/b3/docs/introduction.rst

 * Highly customizable with plugins

     * Core plugins
         B3 comes with 11 official plugins.
-Go to the :ref:Usage` <configuration>` for a complete listing of all the available plugins.
+Go to the :ref:`Plugins reference <core-plugins>` for a complete listing of all the available plugins.

     * 3rd Party plugins
         The community offers over 130 `plugins`_.